saltstack/salt/doc/ref/states/requisites.rst

 Require an entire sls file
 --------------------------

 As of Salt 0.16.0, it is possible to require an entire sls file.
-Do this by first by including the sls file and then setting a state to ``require`` the included sls file:
+Do this first by including the sls file and then setting a state to ``require`` the included sls file:

 .. code-block:: yaml